-Action

-Check your first aid arrangements and facilities are adequate for your church and its activities.

-Identify any additional precautions that might be required.

-Guidance

-If you are an employer, you will need to complete formal risk assessments.
-These should help you identify hazards or activities that may require you to provide different levels of first aid provision.
-The hazard list on the previous page might also help, but it is not exhaustive and there may be other things to consider, reflecting your own particular circumstances.
+GUIDANCE ACTION 1.
+Check your first aid arrangements and If you are an employer, you will need to complete formal risk assessments.
+These should help you identify hazards or activities facilities are adequate for your premises and activities. that may require you to provide different levels of first aid provision.
+The hazard list above might also help, but it is not exhaustive and Identify any additional precautions that there may be other things to consider that reflect your own particular might be required. circumstances.
 It is also useful to see if there have been any accidents before.
 This may help you get an idea of the sort of hazards people have come into contact with previously.
 If you are an employer, you will then need to complete a first aid needs assessment.
 Useful information on how to do this is provided at www.hse.gov.uk/firstaid/needs-assessment.htm.

-If your church or church hall is small with low-level hazards (e.g. type found in offices and shops), you may only need to:

-- Appoint a person to take charge of first aid arrangements - Provide a suitably stocked first aid kit.
+If your organisation is small with low-level hazards (the type found in offices and shops), you may only need to: appoint a person to take charge of first aid arrangements provide a suitably stocked first aid kit.

-For larger churches, those running certain events or having other activities, you may need additional arrangements and facilities - possibly including trained first aiders.
+For larger organisations, those running certain events or having other activities, you may need additional arrangements and facilities - possibly including trained first aiders.

-The Health and Safety (First Aid) Regulations do not require employers to make first aid provision for non-employees (such as, the public).
+The Health and Safety (First Aid) Regulations do not require employers to make first aid provision for non-employees (such as the public).
 However, it is strongly recommended that they are included in any assessment of first aid needs and that provision is made for them.